 City and county plan to make a local grocery store feasible (possibility: the former Borders building).

-Christina and Chris Tildon met with group interested in a small market in North Lawrence (produce, café).
+Christina Holt and Chris Tilden met with group interested in a small market in North Lawrence (produce, café).
 They have purchased land and hope to start in 2015.

 Does our work group want to weigh in on a local low cost grocery store?
 Grocery industry says Lawrence is “saturated.”
 Do we want to suggest a type of grocery, e.g.- affordable, but profitable for store?
 Jeremy suggested the work group submit a letter of support and possibly sponsor a community forum.